- Details

 Renewables Revolution

-An Atlantic wind is blowing through the hills and whistles noisily inside the bus's air conditioning system.
-Outside the tinted windows Nordex wind turbines are busily spinning megawatts of energy for a yellow city.
-Amongst the verdant native forests patches of drooping genetically modified eucalyptus and pine stand out like dry, sore thumbs dwarfed by plantations of steel windmills that produce nearly a quarter of Portugal’s electricity.
+An Atlantic wind blows through the hills and whistles noisily inside the bus's air conditioning system as i leave Lisbon.
+Outside the tinted windows, Nordex wind turbines are busily spinning megawatts of energy for the yellow city.
+Amongst the verdant native forests, patches of drooping genetically modified eucalyptus and pine stand out like sore dry thumbs dwarfed by the plantations of steel windmills that produce nearly a quarter of Portugal’s electricity.

-A revolutionary wind blows through Portugal.
-The Carnation Revolution in 1974 heralded the change from an authoritarian state to a democracy with barely a shot fired.
-It was thanks to the people who, despite being told to stay indoors, mingled peacefully with the insurgent army, putting flowers in their rifles and defusing hostilities.
-The spirit of freedom and self-empowerment lives on.
-No longer dependent on natural gas, 63% of the country’s total energy is provided by renewables; a carbon saving combination of on-shore and off-shore wind, wave and solar.
-(In January 2020, Portugal achieved 100% renewable energy, a target other developed countries should be striving for).
+The revolutionary spirit of freedom and self-empowerment lives on.
+No longer dependent on natural gas, 63% of the Portugal's total energy is provided by renewables; a carbon saving combination of on-shore and off-shore wind, wave and solar.
+In January 2020, Portugal achieved 100% renewable energy, a target other developed countries should be striving for.

 I visited Sicily many times between 2009 and 2015.
 Each time I felt compelled to write, not just about the resplendent locations and history, but about my observations, feelings and hopes for the future.